| cmake | ||

 Q: Are you going to write bindings for writing plugins in C#, Python, Javascript, ...?

 A: No. First of all, the project is moving very quickly right now.
 These bindings would need constant updating and maintenance.
-Feel free to contribute your own bindings.
+Feel free to maintain your own bindings externally, pinned to a specific version of Luxon Server.

 Q: Isn't it a bad idea to provide blocking functions (functions that only return when an operation has completed) in ServerManager when the server is purely single-threaded?